spb69-source/spb/replit.md

 **Key Backend Decisions:**
 - **Express.js**: Mature and flexible Node.js framework for API development
-- **Session-based authentication**: Uses express-session with PostgreSQL storage for secure user sessions
+- **Session-based authentication**: Uses express-session with in-memory storage for secure user sessions
 - **Modular route structure**: Separates route definitions from the main server file for better organization
 - **WebSocket integration**: Enables real-time messaging between users and administrators

 ## Data Storage
-The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
-The database schema includes tables for users, accounts, transactions, messages, and loan applications.
+The application uses MongoDB as the primary database with native MongoDB driver for database operations.
+The database schema includes collections for users, accounts, transactions, messages, and loan applications.

 **Database Design Decisions:**
-- **PostgreSQL**: Robust relational database suitable for financial applications
+- **MongoDB Atlas**: Cloud-hosted MongoDB for scalability and reliability
-- **Drizzle ORM**: Provides type safety and excellent TypeScript integration
+- **Native MongoDB Driver**: Direct integration with MongoDB for optimal performance
-- **Neon Database**: Cloud PostgreSQL provider for simplified deployment and scaling
+- **Document-based storage**: Flexible schema design suitable for banking data models
-- **Session storage**: Dedicated sessions table for secure session management
+- **Session storage**: In-memory session management with express-session

 ## Authentication and Authorization
 The system implements role-based access control with separate authentication flows for regular users and administrators.
 Users must be approved by administrators before accessing banking features.